 where $x$ represents real data, and $y$ represents extra information.

-\textbf{2) Adversarial Autoencoders} Adversarial Autoencoder (AAE) \cite{latif2020multi} combines the ideas of Autoencoder and GAN.
+\textbf{2) Adversarial Autoencoders} Adversarial Autoencoder (AAE) \cite{latif2020multi} combines the ideas of autoencoder and GAN.
 The main goal of AAE is to make this encoding space more continuous and have better data generation capabilities while learning a compressed representation of data.
-The training objective function of AAE usually includes two parts: one is the reconstruction error of the autoencoder, which is used to ensure the quality of the encoding, and the other is the GAN loss, which is used to make the encoding distribution more continuous and closer to the real distribution.
+The training objective function of AAE usually includes two parts: one is the reconstruction error of the autoencoder, which ensures the quality of the encoding, and the other is the GAN loss, which makes the encoding distribution more continuous and closer to the real distribution.
 The formula is defined as follows:

 where $p_z(z)$ represents the prior distribution.